-The Evening Journal wrote of St. Peter's victory in the 1896 race:
+The Evening Journal wrote of St. Peter's convincing win at the 1895 Head of the River:

 South Australian Rowing Association